Extended deterministic mean-field games: Abstract

 \section{Abstract}

-In this paper, we consider mean-field games where the interaction of each player with the mean-field takes into account the collective behavior of the players and not only their state.
-To do so, we develop a random variable framework which is particularly convenient for these problems.
+In this paper, we consider mean-field games where the interaction of each player with the mean-field takes into account not only the states of the players but also their collective behavior, To do so, we develop a random variable framework that is particularly convenient for these problems.
 We prove an existence result for extended mean-field games and establish uniqueness conditions.
-In the last section, we discuss some further directions in the study of these problems.
-We present the Master Equation formulation and discuss various properties of the solutions.
-We also examine briefly problems which include correlations.
+In the last section, we consider the Master Equation and discuss properties of its solutions.